A Functional Abstraction of Typed Invocation Contexts: Properties

-\begin{proof} The proof is by induction on the typing derivation.
+\begin{proof} The proof is by induction on the typing derivation\footnote{The progress property is proven by hand, not by Agda, due to the difficulty of expressing closed expressions while managing bindings via parametric higher-order abstract syntax~\cite{chlipala-phoas}.
+We provide the proof in Appendix~\ref{app:progress}.}.
 The third alternative is commonly found in the progress property of effectful calculi~\cite{asai-polymorphic, xie-evidently}, meaning the presence of unhandled effects. \end{proof}